brunoborges/gamboa-project/README.md

     | |_| | (_| | | | | | | |_) | (_) | (_| |    |  __/| | | (_) | |  __/ (__| |_
      \____|\__,_|_| |_| |_|_.__/ \___/ \__,_|    |_|   |_|  \___// |\___|\___|\__|
                                                                |__/
-<<<<<<< HEAD
-** for Java EE **

 What is it?
 =======
-Is a project structure for rapid web application development based on Scala, Apache Wicket, Java EE through GlassFish and relational database.
+It is a project structure for rapid web application development based on Scala, Apache Wicket, and your flavor of base framework: Java EE with JPA or Spring with MongoDB.
 It also comes with Velocity for email templates processing.

-It has a clean directory structure that fits the common scenario where designers and developers work together to build a web application, but want clear separation of design/layout and programming code.
+It has a clean, tuned directory structure that fits the common scenario where designers and developers work together to build a web application, but want clear separation of design/layout and programming code.

 How to create a new project?
 -------
-Gamboa is based on Apache Maven and has an Archetype.
+Gamboa is based on Apache Maven and has archetypes.
 Previous knowledge on Maven is required.
 To start your project, follow these steps:

-1. Install Apache Maven 3.0
+1. Install Apache Maven 3.0 (go to http://maven.apache.org)
-2. Clone these 3 Gamboa projects locally using git
+2. Clone the Gamboa project locally using git

-    $ git clone git@github.com:gamboa/gamboa-parent.git
-    $ git clone git@github.com:gamboa/gamboa-dsl.git
-    $ git clone git@github.com:gamboa/wicket-cdi.git
-    $ git clone git@github.com:gamboa/jee6.git
+    $ git clone git@github.com:brunoborges/gamboa-project.git
-3. Go to each folder (gamboa-parent, gamboa-dsl, wicket-cdi and jee6) and install the Maven artifacts
+3. Go to the 'gamboa-project' folder and install the Maven artifacts

     $ mvn install
-4. Create your project
+4. Go to your workspace, choose your archetype (gamboa-jee-archetype or gamboa-mongodb-archetype) and create your project

+    $ cd ~/workspace
     $ mvn archetype:generate -DarchetypeGroupId=org.gamboa-project -DarchetypeArtifactId=gamboa-jee6-archetype -DarchetypeVersion=1.0-SNAPSHOT -DgroupId=com.mycompany -DartifactId=myproject -DinteractiveMode=false

 5. Run it (it will download and start GlassFish Embedded)

     $ cd myproject
     $ mvn install

 Project structure